possible mirror studio

 the Butler mirror

 The starting point for this unique design is based on our hand painted strip mirrors.
-In choosing the colours for this hall mirror we worked carefully with our client to pick ones which would compliment, rather than distract, from the vivid painting.
+In choosing the colours for this hall mirror we worked carefully with our client to pick those which would compliment, rather than distract, from the vivid painting.
 This commission differs in various ways from our other strip mirrors and is a good illustration of how our standard designs are open to customisation.

 This unique mirror is signed and dated on the reverse.
 Size: 1350 x 550 x 32mm.
 Weight: 10kg.